Provably Correct Algorithms for Matrix Column Subset Selection with Selectively Sampled Data: Introduction

-In this paper, we propose three column subset selection algorithms based on the idea of \emph{active sampling} of the input matrix.
-In our algorithms, observed matrix entries are chosen sequentially and in a feedback-driven manner.
-Note that the algorithms make very few measurements of the input matrix, which differs from previous feedback-driven re-sampling methods in the theoretical computer science literature (e.g., \cite{adaptive-cur}) that requires access to the entire input matrix.
-Active sampling has been shown to outperform all passive schemes in several settings \cite{distilled-sensing}, and furthermore it works for completion of matrices with incoherent rows/columns under which passive learning provably fails \cite{complete-any-matrix,akshay-nips,power-adaptivity}.
+We also remark that the algorithms we consider make very few measurements of the input matrix, which differs from previous feedback-driven re-sampling methods in the theoretical computer science literature (e.g., \citep{adaptive-cur}) that requires access to the entire input matrix.
+Active sampling has been shown to outperform all passive schemes in several settings (cf. \citep{distilled-sensing,kolar2011minimax}), and furthermore it works for completion of matrices with incoherent rows/columns under which passive learning provably fails \citep{akshay-nips,power-adaptivity}.
 To the best of our knowledge, the algorithms proposed in this paper are the first column subset selection algorithms for coherent matrices that enjoy theoretical error guarantee with missing data, whether passive or active.
 Furthermore, two of our proposed methods achieve relative error bounds.